alecmuffett/eotk/README.md

     * `/projects.d/PROJECTNAME.d/ssl.d/ONIONADDRFIRST20CHAR-v3.onion.pem`
-  * :warning: this means that you will need to rename pre-existing certificate `cert` and `pem` files after you update and reconfigure; **if you fail to do this you will see "self-signed certificate" warnings**
+  * :warning: this means that you will need to rename pre-existing certificate `cert` and `pem` files after you update and reconfigure;
+  * :warning: **if you fail to do this you will experience "self-signed certificate" warnings**
 * if you are using 'multi' certificates (such as some Digicert EV) where a single certificate contains all SubjectAltNames for 2+ onion addresses that are part of a single project: